-Woman With Pellet Gun at San Diego’s Rock ‘n’ Roll Marathon Pleads Not Guilty to Threatening Officers
+Woman With Pellet Gun at San Diego Marathon Pleads Not Guilty to Threatening Officers

 A 58-year-old woman pleaded not guilty Wednesday to charges that she threatened police officers with a gun — which turned out to be a pellet gun — inside a San Diego parking garage Sunday.